coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ Most of the YAML here will be truncated, to focus on the topics

-^ CODE_TRANSITION: It deploys 3 instances of an application CODE_TRANSITION `better_together`, a prime calculator.
+^ CODE_TRANSITION: It deploys 3 instances of an application `better_together`, a prime calculator.

 ^ Before we get into some of the more interesting kubernetes resources, I wanted to talk about a few attributes of Deployments that can make your applications more resilient.